 We have worked with business owners considering selling their businesses for many years and worked with Childcare Center owners since 2003.
 You can hopefully avoid their mistakes:

 - Bob – who owns a franchised childcare center under reported revenue to both the IRS and to the franchisor to such an extent that actual profits were $100,000 higher than on the income tax returns.
 He thought he was saving about $40,000 yearly in taxes and franchise fees.
 At age 65, he made the decision that he wanted to sell and contacted Childcare Brokers.
 We explained that because of the lower profits (and the manual bookkeeping system he used to hide the revenue), the business was likely to sell for at least $250,000 less than what it would have valued for if he had good books & records and had reported all revenue.
 We secured a very good offer from a buyer based on the reported profits, and Bob rejected it.
 The best time to sell a business is when it is doing well.
-Unfortunately, with changes in the economy, Bob’s center is not doing very well and he is still operating it in his 70’s.
+Unfortunately, with changes in the economy, Bob’s center started to not do very well and he was still operating it in his 70’s.

 - Mary – owns a childcare center that is not doing well and cannot even afford to pay Mary a salary for her time managing the center.
 Mary contacted Childcare Broker to explore a sale.
-Based on the expected market value if the center sold, Mary would lose enough money because of her personal guarantees on the loan, that she concluded that she could not afford to sell.
+Based on the expected market value if the center sold, Mary would lose enough money because of her personal guarantees on the loan that she concluded that she could not afford to sell.
 Unfortunately, because of the situation, Mary does not enjoy managing the center anymore and that burnout feeling prevents her from making the plans necessary to turnaround the center.

 - Peter – owned a childcare center, decided to retire and sold it.
 Peter moved to an upscale golf community near a beach, and was planning to buy a smaller business to give him something to do during his retirement.
 However, he found that there were no appropriate business opportunities to buy.
 Retirement became boring.
 He began doing things just to “kill time”… life was meaningless and did not give him a purpose.
 He became overweight and developed health problems.

 - Jill – owned and operated a successful childcare center for many years.
 She became interested in politics and became a member of the city planning board that took up much of her time.
 Jill considered selling her business soon after joining the city planning board, but instead hired an additional employee to replace her.
 After a year of spending very little time on business, Jill decided to sell and contacted Childcare Brokers.
-Because the director did not manage the costs as well as Jill had managed the costs, the profits fell during the past year and the center’s value had gone down.
+Because the director did not manage the costs as well as Jill had managed the costs, the profits fell during the year that Jill was not an onsite owner, and the center’s value had gone down.
 Against our recommendation, Jill also told the director and assistant director of her desire to sell her center because these two employees had been with Jill many years.
 Together, these two key employees tried to securing the financing needed, but they did not have the personal financial strength to do so.
 Unfortunately, many of the potential business buyers that were interested in Jill’s center lost interest when they found out that the director and assistant director had tried to buy it.
 This is because in the buyers’ opinion, once the director and assistant director had experienced the “potential” of becoming entrepreneurs, it made it more likely that they would leave the center once a new owner acquired it and that would reduce its future revenue.

 - Wanda – owned a childcare center and decided to sell it and retire if she could get the “right” price.
 She listed it with a business broker who marketed it for the price she wanted.
 The marketing attracted potential buyers but no offers and the broker became reluctant to spend much time on Wanda’s center because he knew it was overpriced and unlikely to sell.
 After two years of marketing inactivity, Wanda contacted Childcare Brokers to sell her center.
 After valuing her center, we marketed it for a price that would sell.
 We found that many potential buyers were aware that Wanda’s center had been listed for sale for many years and unfortunately did not want to spend their time looking at it because they thought that there must be problems because other potential buyers had looked at it and rejected it.
 Wanda’s center sold, but, most likely at a price lower than it would have sold for if it had initially be priced closer to its true business value.